 Samsung has unveiled the Exynos W920, a new wearable CPU.
-This will be the first smartwatch SoC created on the 5nm technology, according to the company, significantly improving the performance and capabilities of wearable devices.
+According to the company, this will be the first smartwatch SoC created on the 5nm technology, significantly improving the performance and capabilities of wearable devices.

 The Mali-G68 GPU and two Cortex-A55 CPUs in the Exynos W920 are designed to deliver great performance while remaining power efficient.
-This new chipset, according to the South Korean tech giant, has 20% more CPU performance and ten times better graphics than its predecessor.
+According to the South Korean tech giant, this new chipset has 20% more CPU performance and ten times better graphics than its predecessor.

 To put the power of the Exynos W920 into perspective, Qualcomm’s current top-of-the-line chip, the Snapdragon 888, has four Cortex-A55 cores for low-power workloads.